 - 8. Swarovski L Z6i 2nd Generation Riflescope

 Because we are looking at a very specific subset of optics, there are a lot of the normal points that can be bypassed.
 Since we know we are looking for a smaller variable scope, magnification is not an issue.
 Neither is the all-important objective lens diameter.
 Instead, we can focus on the platforms these scopes may be used for and get into the real nuts and bolts.

 There are a lot of uses for a lower powered scope.
-You can often find them mounted on small caliber rifles for medium range, many hunters use them on shotguns, and they make a great little tactical scope.
+You can often find them mounted on small caliber rifles for medium range, many hunters use these scopes on shotguns, and they make a great little tactical scope.
 Any of these uses are viable but you need to get the right scope for the job.